3mo-esolutions/model/docs/components/Dialog.md

 ### Usage
 - Dialogs shall not be obscured by other elements, with the exception of "context menu" and "snackbar"
 - The verbal actions shall be formulated in the action buttons.
 These, in most cases, build a sentence or a statement with the header.
-If not possible, especially in dialogs with [acknowledgement actions](https://material.io/components/dialogs#actions) try to formulate a more generic but context-related statement, or in extreme cases, default to the term "Notice" as removing the header is not allowed because of existance of the "X" icon-button.
+If not possible, especially in dialogs with [acknowledgement actions](https://material.io/components/dialogs#actions) try to formulate a more generic but context-related statement, or in extreme cases, default to the term "Notice" as removing the header is not allowed because of existence of the "X" icon-button.

 | Dialog Actions Type | Header | Primary Button | Formulated Statement |
 |-|-|-|-|